-To start with, the citizens throughout Europe shall be asked, in a Europe-wide referendum, to determine their country’s place in their new Europe at variable geometry, i.e. in one of its three circles (core union, common market, free trade area):
+To start with, the citizens throughout Europe shall be asked, in a Europe-wide referendum, to determine their country’s place in their new Europe, either politically integrated in the core union, or associated in the common market or free trade area.

-Members of the core union will have to yield additional substantial parts of their sovereignty to the Union, starting with its refugee, economic and financial policies (to cope with the refugees and to stabilize the euro), but then also its foreign and defence policy (increased centralization).
+Members of the core union will have to yield substantial additional parts of their sovereignty to the Union, starting with economic and financial policies (European economic union, EEU, including a common budget and transfer payments from the rich to the poor countries, to stabilize the euro), but also its refugee, foreign and defence policy (increased centralization).

-The Constitution, which shall be elaborated according to democratic principles, will allow citizens to define all the essential elements of the politically integrated core union, in particular:
+The Constitution, which shall be elaborated according to democratic principles with and for the citizens, will allow citizens to define all the essential elements of EU*, in particular: